ethereum/consensus-specs/sync/optimistic.md

 ## Checkpoint Sync (Weak Subjectivity Sync)

-A consensus engine MAY assume that the `ExecutionPayload` of a block used for checkpoint sync is `VALID` without providing that payload to an execution engine.
+A consensus engine MAY assume that the `ExecutionPayload` of a block used as an anchor for checkpoint sync is `VALID` without necessarily providing that payload to an execution engine.

 ## Validator assignments